Michelle Asha Cooper: Higher ed expert in the media

 Cooper has provided commentary to various media outlets including C-SPAN, and NPR as well as The Chronicle of Higher Education, The Hill, Huffington Post, Inside Higher Ed, USA Today, and Washington Post.

 She co-authored Becoming a Student-Ready College: A New Culture of Leadership for Student Success, which reverses the college readiness conversation to offer a new paradigm on institutional value-add in boosting student outcomes.

-Education

-Cooper received her B.A. from the College of Charleston, M.P.S. from Cornell University, and Ph.D. from the University of Maryland, College Park.